PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image16.png"
-style="width:5.50808in;height:2.56585in"
+style="width:3.56441in;height:1.66042in"
 alt="Graphical user interface, application Description automatically generated" />

-If you examine this PBIX project more closely, you can see the first three columns in the translation grid contain read-only columns used to identity each metadata translation.
-Each metadata translation has a parent which is a dataset object such as a table, column or measure.
-Each translation is based on a property such as **Caption**.
-The fourth column displays the translation for the dataset’s default language which in this case is English **\[en-US\]**.
+If you examine the translation grid for this PBIX project more closely, you can see the first three columns contain read-only columns used to identity each metadata translation.
+Each metadata translation has an **Object Type**, a **Property** and a **Name**.
+Translations for the **Caption** property will always be used while translations for the **Description** property and the **DisplayFolder** property can be added if required.
+The fourth column in the translation grid always displays the translations for the dataset’s default language and locale which in this case is **English \[en-US\]**.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image17.png"
-style="width:3.04403in;height:1.18999in"
+style="width:2.73545in;height:1.06936in"
 alt="Table Description automatically generated" />

+While Translations Builder makes it possible to update the translations for the default language, you should do it sparingly.
+Doing so can be confusing because translations for the default language will not load in Power BI Desktop.

 Translations Builder provides an **Add Language** command to add secondary languages to the project’s data model.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image18.png"
-style="width:4.42767in;height:0.74013in"
+style="width:4.80657in;height:0.80347in"
 alt="Background pattern Description automatically generated" />

 Clicking **Add Language** displays the **Add Language** dialog which